FrancoisSchmitt/SchmittFrancois_12_22062022/README.md

 This site uses a version with an api and another version with a data mock.

+### 1.1 Project version

+This project was started with [Create React App](https://github.com/facebook/create-react-app) and uses

+- React (18.2.0)
+- Rechart (2.1.12)
+- Axios (0.27.2)
+- react-router-dom (6.3.0)
+- prop-types (15.8.1)

+We recommend to use Visual Studio Code to edit and launch this project and lastest version of Chrome browser

 ## 2. Project

 ### 2.1 Prerequisites